StellarLuminosity/quadruped-locomotion/instructions.md

 # Quadrupeds Locomotion

-A reinforcement learning project for robot locomotion using RSL-RL framework.
+A reinforcement learning project for quadruped robot locomotion using RSL-RL framework.

 ## Setup